daywid/daywid/README.md

 ## About me

-<i> 👨‍💻 Currently working as a Java Developer on web e-commerce projects using technologies such as Sap Commerce Cloud (Hybris) and Spartacus. <br> </i>
+<i> 👨‍💻 Currently working as a Java Developer on web e-commerce projects using Sap Commerce Cloud (Hybris) and Spartacus technologies <br> </i>

 <i> 🎓 I'm currently studying Angular, SAP and AWS. <br> </i>